almontasser/brakerr/README.md

-# brakerr
+# Brakerr
-Dynamically manage download speeds on torrent clients, with Plex/Jellyfin intergration.
+Limit qBittorrent speed when users on Jellyfin stream